fabiothon/Galaxus-Price-Tracker/README.md

 `````

 ## Google API
-This script uses the Google API to send mail and thus credentials (credentials.json) are needed to access the Google API.
+This script uses the Google API to send mail and thus credentials.json is needed to access the Google API.
+More information: https://developers.google.com/workspace/guides/create-credentials

 ### Notification E-Mails